WE ARE NOMURA

 Utilizing his experience and personal connections, he contributes to the healthcare field business.
 Aiming to provide value that only Nomura can provide

-Shunsuke Hashimoto joined the company in 2019 as an experienced hire and is currently part of the New Field Project Development Department of the Business Production Headquarters.
-Utilizing the experience and connections he gained in his previous job, he is mainly involved in developing new fields related to healthcare.
-Hashimoto, who feels that NOMURA has a strong ability to solve social issues, talks about the appeal of working at the company while looking back on his time since joining the company.
+Shunsuke Hashimoto joined Nomura Co., Ltd. as an experienced hire in 2019 and is currently a member of the New Business Area Project Development Department in the Business Production Division.
+Utilizing the experience and connections he gained in his previous job, he is primarily involved in developing new business areas related to healthcare.
+Hashimoto, who believes that NOMURA Co.,Ltd. has a strong ability to solve social issues, looks back on his time at the company and discusses the appeal of working there.

 Promoting business and facility development in the healthcare field.
 Involved from the planning stage in the rebuilding of the town hall